OmniPrism: Learning Disentangled Visual Concept for Image Generation: Experiments

-\textbf{Concept Representations Visualization. } To demonstrate that our extracted concept representations are disentangled, we visualize the attention maps of concept guidance alongside reference image representations within the concept extractor, as shown in \cref{fig:attn}.
-Different concept guidance aligns with the corresponding visual concepts in the reference image, thus demonstrating the precise language-driven disentanglement capability of our concept extractor.
-In addition, our goal is to learn and disentangle concepts with varying semantics.
-We expect that these concepts be distributed across distinct clusters, so we calculate the t-SNE projection \cite{van2008visualizing} of different concept representations for all compared methods.
-As shown in \cref{fig:tsne}, all compared methods failed to disentangle different concepts, SSR-Encoder can separate style and composition concepts since these terms are distinct in the text space, but it struggles to distinguish content concepts with complex semantics.
-In contrast, our \textbf{OmniPrism} disentangles each concept into separate clusters, thereby demonstrating our superior concept disentangling ability.
+\textbf{Concept Representations Distance. } Our \textbf{OmniPrism} is designed to learn and disentangle concepts with varying semantics.
+We expect that these concepts be distributed across distinct clusters, so we calculate the t-SNE projection~\cite{van2008visualizing} and Principal component analysis (PCA)~\cite{abdi2010principal} of different concept representations for all compared methods.
+We do not visualize the result of OmniGen since they have no learnable concept representations.
+As shown in~\cref{fig:tsne_pca}, all compared methods failed to disentangle different concepts, SSR-Encoder can separate style and layout concepts since these terms are distinct in the text space, but it struggles to distinguish content concepts with complex semantics.
+In contrast, our \textbf{OmniPrism} disentangles each concept into separate clusters, demonstrating our superior concept disentangling ability.

+\textbf{Concept Representations Attention Map. } To demonstrate that our concept representations are disentangled, we visualize the attention maps of concept guidance alongside reference image representations within the concept extractor, as shown in~\cref{fig:attn}.
+Different concept guidance aligns with the corresponding visual concepts in the reference image, thus showing our precise language-driven disentanglement capability.